David P. McAllester

 David Park McAllester (6 August 1916 – 30 April 2006) was an American ethnomusicologist and Professor of Anthropology and Music at Wesleyan University, where he taught from 1947–1986.
-He contributed to the development of the field of ethnomusicology through his studies of Navajo and Comanche musics, and he helped to establish the ethnomusicology department and the World Music Program at Wesleyan.
+He contributed to the development of the field of ethnomusicology through his studies of Native American musics and traditions, and he helped to establish the ethnomusicology department and the World Music Program at Wesleyan University.
 His recordings of Navajo and Comanche music led to the establishment of the World Music Archives at the University.
+He is noted for having co-founded the Society for Ethnomusicology.

 Biography

-He was born on 6 August 1916 in Everett, Massachusetts.
+David McAllester was born the youngest of four siblings on 6 August 1916 to Maude Park McAllester and Dr. Ralph W. McAllester in Everett, Massachusetts.
+McAllester held a fascination with Native Americans and Native American culture from a young age, and he also claimed to have "remote Narragansett heritage."

 He graduated from Harvard College in 1938 and entered the Juilliard School.
-However, he was doing anthropological field work during the summers at the same time and in 1940 decided not to pursue a career in music, instead enrolling in a Ph.D. program in anthropology at Columbia University.
+However, after his first year at Juilliard, McAllester began to doubt whether he wanted to pursue life as a professional musician.
+After taking an anthropology course on primitive music with George Herzog at Columbia in 1940, he decided not to pursue a career in music, instead enrolling in a Ph.D. program in anthropology at Columbia University.

 While in Manhattan, New York City, he joined the Religious Society of Friends (Quakers), and remained a member for his entire life.
 In the Second World War, as a conscientious objector, he applied for and received exemption from military draft, and worked with the Civilian Public Service.

-After the war, he returned to Columbia.
-He accepted a teaching position at Wesleyan University in Connecticut in 1947, while still working on his degree.
-He was awarded the Ph.D. in 1950.
+After the war, he returned to Columbia University.
+He briefly taught introductory anthropology at Brooklyn College before accepting a teaching position at Wesleyan University in Connecticut in 1947, while still working on his degree.
+He was awarded a Ph.D. in 1950.

-Along with Alan Merriam, Willard Rhodes, and Charles Seeger, he founded the Society for Ethnomusicology in 1955.

-He specialized in Native American music, and did field work on the Navajo reservation for many years in the summer.
+The idea of founding an academic ethnomusicological society had first come about when its creation was informally agreed upon by David McAllester, Willard Rhodes, and Alan Merriam in November 1953 at the annual meeting of the American Anthropological Association in Philadelphia.
+As a result, in 1955, along with the support of Charles Seeger, Alan Merriam, Willard Rhodes, and honorary president Frances Densmore, the Society for Ethnomusicology was cofounded by McAllester.

-He partially retired in 1979 and retired fully in 1986 to a home in the Berkshires.
+McAllester partially retired in 1979 and retired fully in 1986 to a home in the Berkshires.
 He died on 30 April 2006 in Monterey, Massachusetts.
+Although retired, McAllester remained an active scholar even into his late life, writing for publications until his death in 2006.